ZYChimne/Beautiful-Languages/README.md

 * Suffering has been stronger than all other teaching, and has taught me to understand what your heart used to be.
 I have been bent and broken, but - I hope - into a better shape.
 * Heaven knows we need never be ashamed of our tears, for they are rain upon the blinding dust of earth, overlying our hard hearts.
 I was better after I had cried, than before--more sorry, more aware of my own ingratitude, more gentle.
 * In a word, I was too cowardly to do what I knew to be right, as I had been too cowardly to avoid doing what I knew to be wrong.
-* here was a long hard time when I kept far from me the remembrance of what I had thrown away when I was quite ignorant of its worth.
+* There was a long hard time when I kept far from me the remembrance of what I had thrown away when I was quite ignorant of its worth.
 * The broken heart.
 You think you will die, but you just keep living, day after day after terrible day.
 * Ask no questions, and you'll be told no lies.
 * Spring is the time of year when it is summer in the sun and winter in the shade.